nautobot/nautobot/nautobot/docs/configuration/authentication/ldap.md

 #### Certificate Validation

-When using eithe RLS or SSL it is necessary to validate the certifiacte from your LDAP server.
+When using either TLS or SSL it is necessary to validate the certificate from your LDAP server.
 Copy your CA cert to `/opt/nautobot/ca.pem`.

 ```python
 # Set the path to the trusted CA certificates and create a new internal SSL context.